DevExpress-Examples/XAF_logon-form-manage-users-register-a-new-user-restore-a-password/Readme.md

 <!-- default badges end -->
 <!-- default file list -->

-# XAF Blazor UI: How to extend the logon form—register a new user, restore a password
+# XAF Blazor UI: How to extend the logon form: register a new user, restore a password

 > **Note**:
-> Instead of a custom implementation, we recommend that you delegate these routine tasks to OAuth2 providers.
+> Instead of custom implementation, we recommend that you delegate these routine tasks to OAuth2 providers.
 Microsoft, Google, Azure, and GitHub services enable user and document management that's familiar to anyone who works with business apps.
 Your XAF application can easily integrate these OAuth2 providers into the logon form.
-You only need to add some boilerplate code.
+You only need to add boilerplate code.
 > Refer to the following help topic for additional information: [Active Directory and OAuth2 Authentication Providers in ASP.NET Core Blazor Applications](https://docs.devexpress.com/eXpressAppFramework/402197/data-security-and-safety/security-system/authentication/oauth-and-custom-authentication/active-directory-and-oauth2-authentication-providers-in-blazor-applications).